cryptobuks1/pandora/README.md

 ### Usage

 #### Node
-To run node use following command from the root pandora dir.
+To run nodes use following commands from the root pandora dir.
 ```
 # start node-1
 go run ./cmd/node \